 Executive Order Number 3 of 1985 by Governor James R. Thompson, renamed the Department of Law Enforcement to the Department of State Police.
 Then, in September of 1988, the Department of State Police became known as the Illinois State Police.
 During all this time the Merit Board remained an entity within the Illinois State Police.

 On November 1, 1989, House Bill 44, introduced by Representative Wayne Goforth, was passed, separating the Board from the Illinois State Police.
 This separation, effective on that date, allowed the now named Illinois State Police Merit Board to exercise its powers and duties in an independent manner, free from the direction, control or influence of any other agency.

-Currently, the five-member Merit Board remains deeply dedicated to providing a fair and equitable merit process for the selection of state trooper candidates and promotion and discipline of State Police officers.
-During its 50-year lifetime, the Merit Board's responsibilities have remained essentially constant.
+Currently, the seven-member Merit Board remains deeply dedicated to providing a fair and equitable merit process for the selection of state trooper candidates and promotion and discipline of State Police officers.
+For over 70 years, the Merit Board's responsibilities have remained essentially constant.
 The Merit Board's applicant requirements though, have been modified throughout the years as a result, mainly, of legislation and court cases.